Rough filtration for kegged beer

 Dom said, “The SPECTRUM bag filter has increased our keg filling speeds, reduced batch wastage and minimised the labour required at the end of the brew.
 The only test data is a lot of empty kegs, happy drinkers and pub landlords, not to mention happy brewers”.

-Established for over 4 decades, Fileder Filter Systems is one of the largest independent process filtration and water treatment supplier in the UK.
+Established for over 35 years, Fileder Filter Systems is one of the largest independent process filtration and water treatment supplier in the UK.
 A wide range of filtration and water treatment products are available to order for next day delivery, including carbon blocks, pleated and depth cartridges, housings and RO systems.